brianlangseth-NOAA/quillback_rockfish_2021/write_up/or/_main.knit.md

   \item Estimate recreational selectivity block: 1979-1999 with asymptotic selectivity curve and 2000-2020 with dome-shaped selectivity.

-  \item Exclude years with bimodal commercial length compositions (1999-2002, 2015-2020).
+  \item Estimate commercial selectivity block for years without bimodal length compositions (2003-2014).

 \end{enumerate}

 Likelihood values and estimates of key parameters from each sensitivity are available in Table \ref{tab:sensitivities}.
-Plots of the estimated time-series of spawning biomass, relative spawning biomass, and recruitment are shown in Figures \ref{fig:sens-ssb}, \ref{fig:sens-depl}, and \ref{fig:sens-recdev}, respectively.
+Plots of the estimated time-series of spawning output, relative spawning output, and recruitment are shown in Figures \ref{fig:sens-ssb}, \ref{fig:sens-depl}, and \ref{fig:sens-recdev}, respectively.

 The largest change from the base model resulted when recruitment was fixed to be deterministic, and when selectivity for the recreational fleet was set to be asymptotic.
-Assuming deterministic recruitment resulted in a higher stock scale, and different biomass trajectory, but a comparable stock status relative to the base model.
+Assuming deterministic recruitment resulted in a higher stock scale, and different population trajectory, but a comparable stock status relative to the base model.
 Results were similar regardless of whether data weighting was updated.
-Assuming asymptotic selectivity for the recreational fleet resulted in a reduction in the scale and status of the stock, such that biomass in 2020 relative to unfished biomass was close to the threshold of 25 percent.
+Assuming asymptotic selectivity for the recreational fleet resulted in a reduction in the scale and status of the stock, such that stock status was close to the threshold of 25 percent.

-Most sensitivities either had changes in unfished and recent spawning output of greater than 10 percent from the base model or had stock status between the management precautionary zone (between the target and threshold ratio values).
-Estimating $L_{\infty}$ and $L_{\infty}$ and $k$ resulted in similarly low estimates of unfished spawning output as the sensitivity with asymptotic selectivity for the recreational fleet.
-Estimating $L_{\infty}$ and assuming dome-shaped selectivity for commercial selectivity resulted in a more pessimistic view of stock status compared to the base, with stock status estimated between the threshold and target ratios.
-Data weighting with the McAllister-Ianelli (MI) approach and the sensitivty excluding commercial compositions in periods with bimodal distributions also resulted in stock status being between the threshold and target ratios, due to a lower estimate of recent spawning output compared to the base model.
+Most sensitivities resulted in either changes in unfished and recent spawning output of greater than 10 percent from the base model or had stock status between the management precautionary zone (between the target and threshold ratio values).
+Estimating $L_{\infty}$, $k$, and $L_{\infty}$ and $k$ resulted in similarly low estimates of unfished spawning output as the sensitivity with asymptotic selectivity for the recreational fleet, but sensitivities including $k$ resulted in comparable declines in recent spawning output, and thus stock status was similar to the base model.
+Estimating $L_{\infty}$ and assuming dome-shaped selectivity for commercial selectivity resulted in a more pessimistic view of stock status compared to the base model, with stock status estimated between the threshold and target ratios.
+Data weighting with the McAllister-Ianelli (MI) approach and the sensitivity blocking commercial selectivity in years without bimodal length distributions also resulted in stock status being between the threshold and target ratios, due to a lower estimate of recent spawning output compared to the base model.
 When natural mortality was estimated, recent spawning output was larger than the base model, and stock status less depleted.
-Estimating variation in length for older fish resulted in an increased stock scale, but similar stock status as the base model.
+Estimating variation in length for older fish resulted in an increased stock scale but similar stock status as the base model, while blocking recreational selectivity resulted in a decrease is recent spawning output but similar stock status as the base model.
+Data weighting with the Dirichlet-Multinomial and excluding early recreational length comps produced similar results as the base model.

-The sensitivity excluding years of commercial composition data with proportionally higher catches of smaller fish resulted in estimates of commercial selectivity similar to that of recreational selectivity.
-The best fit to the data suggests high selectivity of small fish for the commercial fleet, and better fitting of the lower edge of the aggregate length distribution.
-When smaller sizes are mostly excluded, the fit to the aggregate lengths is unsurprisingly more rightward, yet the general pattern in the recruitment deviations are similar (Figure \ref{fig:sens-recdev}).
-Thus, recreational length compositions provide information on recruitment deviations, yet are not as bimodal as commercial length compositions.
+The sensitivity blocking commercial selectivity in years where composition data did not have proportionally higher catches of smaller fish resulted in estimates of commercial selectivity near to that of recreational selectivity.
+The fit to the aggregate lengths is unsurprisingly shifted more rightward, yet the general pattern in the recruitment deviations are similar (Figure \ref{fig:sens-recdev}).
+Despite difference between this sensitivity and the base model, due to the lack of clear evidence for blocks within the commercial fleet from 2003-2014, and the added complexity with applying blocks, we chose not to include a block in the base model.

-Data weighting with the Dirichlet-Multinomial, excluding early recreational length comps or fitting them with a different selectivity curve, and allowing dome-shaped selectivity for the commercial fleet produced similar results as the base model.

 ### Unresolved Problems and Major Uncertainties